About Disaster Response Services

 - Salvation Army

 Many organizations practice emergency drills, including inter-agency evacuations, so they are prepared to help when the real event occurs.
-They are ready to overcome unexpected hazards during a disaster, including carbon monoxide poisoning, confined spaces, electrical hazards, extreme temperatures, hazardous materials.
+They are ready to overcome unexpected hazards during a disaster, including carbon monoxide poisoning, confined spaces, electrical hazards, extreme temperatures, and hazardous materials.

 Some of the immediate and short-term services that disaster response organizations offer include: